AndieWill510/tinydoor/Options/096-the-side-hustle-is-not-a-solution-to-the-hostile-room.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Option 8.6 — The Side Hustle Is Not a Solution to the Hostile Room
+# Option 8.6 — The Side Hustle Is Not a Solution to a Hostile Room

 Author: Kevin "Andie" Williams
 Status: Way Home draft / source-witness translation